dfransiscaf/dfransiscaf1/lambda-deploy/README.md

-# 💻 Deploy and Configure AWS Lambda Functions
+# 💻 Deploying and Configuring an AWS Lambda Function

 ## 📝 Overview
 Deploy and configure an AWS Lambda based serverless computing solution.
 The Lambda function generates a sales analysis report by pulling data from a database and emailing the results daily.
 The database connection information is stored in Parameter Store, a capability of AWS Systems Manager.
 The database runs on an Amazon EC2 instance configured with a LAMP stack (Linux, Apache, MySQL, PHP).